thiko/training-aws-access-cognito/README.md

    - Go to the "Users" tab
    - Click "Create user"
    - Enter a valid email address (you'll use this as the username)
-   - Select "Send an invitation to this new user?" if you want to receive a verification email
+   - Deselect "Send an invitation to this new user?"
    - Select "Mark email as verified"
    - Set an initial password (e.g., `Test12345`)
    - Click "Create user"

-2. **Optional: Complete first sign-in**
+2. **Complete first sign-in**
-   - In the Cognito console, go to "App integration"
+   - In the Cognito console, go to "App clients" and select your app
-   - Find "Hosted UI" and click "View client"
+   - Find and click on "View Login" (top right)
-   - Click "View Hosted UI"
    - Sign in with the email and temporary password
    - You'll be prompted to change your password
    - Set a new permanent password (e.g., `test1234`)